redisson/redisson/docs/transactions.md

+---
+description: "Transactions in Redisson with ACID properties over RMap, RMapCache, RLocalCachedMap, RSet, RSetCache and RBucket, plus XA and the Spring transaction manager."
+---

 ## Transactions management

 `RMap`, `RMapCache`, `RLocalCachedMap`, `RSet`, `RSetCache` and `RBucket` objects can participate in a transaction with ACID properties.
 The transaction takes locks for write operations and maintains a list of data-modification operations until `commit()` is called; the acquired locks are released after `commit()` or `rollback()`.
 If anything goes wrong during commit or rollback, an `org.redisson.transaction.TransactionException` is thrown.